 The Minister for the Environment will bring forward a west of island planning framework together with a series of more focused masterplans, for Les Quennevais and adjacent areas, including Jersey Airport, as appropriate, in consultation with key stakeholders, including the parish, landowners, local residents and their children, and businesses.
-The planning framework will be brought forward first, with specific areasbased masterplans, as necessary, to follow during the bridging plan period up to 2025.
+The planning framework will be brought forward first, with specific areasbased masterplans, as necessary, to follow during the bridging plan period up to 2025, subject to the availability of resources.